 Remember, the less time you leave the bleach on your hair, the more gentle it will be.

-Can you bleach clean hair?
+Should you bleach clean or dirty hair?

 Clean hair is best as it will make sure there are no barriers to the chemicals getting to work on your hair pigmentation.